argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

       $ ssh ALCFUserID@sambanova.alcf.anl.gov
     ```

-2. BERT Code is in the [Bert](./bert/) directory of this repository.
-For your convenience, this code is also available locally.
-   Copy BERT code to youyr `$HOME` directory.
+2. Connect to the one of the destination Sambanova nodes:
     ```bash
-    $ cp -r /projects/aitestbed_training/SN/bert ~/
-    $ cd bert
-    ```
-    * [transformners_hook.py](./bert/transformers_hook.py): contains code for BERT.
-    * [bert_train-inf.sh](./bert//bert_train-inf.sh): contains driver code to run and profile BERT.

-3. Connect to the one of the destination Sambanova nodes:
-    ```bash
     $ ssh sm-01
     or
     $ ssh sm-02
     ```

-4.
+3. Set up the required software environment.
+Do:
+     ```bash
+    $ source /software/sambanova/envs/sn_env.sh
+    ```

 ## Pretraining in data parallel mode

-Note: for the sake of the tutorial, we have precompiled the model to reduce the execution time.
+**Note**: for the sake of the tutorial, we have precompiled the model to reduce the execution time.

 1. Create a folder for pretraining in your home repo, and copy the bash script `/projects/aitestbed_training/SN/precompiled_bert/bash_scripts/submit-bert-pretrain-job-LBS1024.sh` to it.
 Then, go to that folder.
 Example: